-EDEN PRAIRIE, Minn., June 2, 2014 (GLOBE NEWSWIRE) -- Sunshine Heart, Inc. (Nasdaq:SSH), today announced that on May 29, 2014, upon the recommendation of its Compensation Committee, the Company's independent directors approved eight equity awards under Sunshine Heart's New-Hire Equity Incentive Plan, as material inducements to eight individuals entering into employment with the Company.
+EDEN PRAIRIE, Minn., July 21, 2015 (GLOBE NEWSWIRE) -- Sunshine Heart, Inc. (NASDAQ:SSH), today announced that on July 20, 2015, the Compensation Committee of its Board of Directors, which is composed entirely of independent directors, approved four equity awards under Sunshine Heart's New-Hire Equity Incentive Plan, as material inducements to four individuals entering into employment with the Company.
 The equity awards were approved in accordance with NASDAQ Listing Rule 5635(c)(4), which also requires a public announcement of equity awards that are not made under a stockholder approved equity plan.

-In connection with their entering into employment with Sunshine Heart, the eight individuals, who were not previously employees or directors of Sunshine Heart, received options to purchase an aggregate of 126,500 shares of the Company's common stock.
-Options granted to seven of the new hires, for an aggregate of 125,500 shares, including the option for 100,000 shares granted to Kimberly Oleson, Sunshine Heart's newly hired Senior Vice President of Clinical Affairs, have an exercise price of $5.57 per share, which is equal to the closing price of the Company's common stock on May 29, 2014.
-One of the options, for 1,000 shares, will be granted effective June 2, 2014, and will have an exercise price equal to the closing price of the Company's common stock on that date.
-All eight options have ten-year terms and vest over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 36 approximately equal monthly increments, provided the new hire's employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire's option agreement.
+In connection with entering into employment with Sunshine Heart, the four individuals, who were not previously employees or directors of Sunshine Heart, or following a bona fide period of non-employment, received options to purchase an aggregate of 35,000 shares of the Company's common stock.
+The options have an exercise price of $3.29 per share, which is equal to the closing price of the Company's common stock on July 20, 2015.
+The options have ten-year terms and vest over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 36 approximately equal monthly increments, provided the new hire's employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire's option agreement.

 About the C-Pulse® Heart Assist System